XDamianX-coder/Indole_new_structures/README.md

         3.5 Random forest regression: ../Predictions_and_analysis/Predictive_model-Random_forest.ipynb
     4. Reporting of comparable structures based on three chemical descriptors and the SYBA score: ../Predictions_and_analysis/Select_structures.py
     5. Reporting of all structures created with a SYBA score greater than the minimal SYBA score from the initial indoles: ../Prediction_and_analysis/create_whole_report.py
+    5.1.
+Tanimoto similarity for the SYBA selected structures only: Tanimoto_similarity_pictures.ipynb

 ## The results storage
     The results are stored in the `Data` folder.